arunkumarchauhan/paytm_payment_node_functions/README.md

 - Navigate to it using console
 - Install Firebase tools: `npm install -g firebase-tools`
 - Login to Firebase: `firebase login`
+--for working of payments url change url in function/server/config/appConfig.js
 - Initialize firebase project: `firebase init`
   - Select your project and Cloud Functions
   - This will create firebase functions project